-As reflected in its charter, the O&C Committee has overall responsibility for setting the compensation for our CEO which is approved by the Full Board and for approving the compensation of our other executive officers, including the other Named Executive Officers.
+As reflected in its charter, the O&C Committee has overall responsibility for setting the compensation for our CEO, which is approved by the full Board, and for approving the compensation of our other executive officers, including the other Named Executive Officers.
 The O&C Committee also oversees the alignment of organizational design and management development in support of achieving our operational objectives and strategic plans and monitors the policies, practices and processes designed to develop our core organizational capabilities and managerial competencies.

 The O&C Committee has the authority to retain outside advisors as it deems appropriate.
-Through November 2015, the O&C Committee engaged LB&Co as its compensation consultant to provide advice and information.
-In November 2015, the O&C Committee, transitioned from LB&Co and engaged Frederic Cook as its compensation consultant.
-The independent compensation consultant has assisted and advised the O&C Committee on all aspects of includes how our high performance peer group is established and how compensation is benchmarked to market reference points.
+The O&C Committee has engaged Frederic Cook as its compensation consultant to provide advice and information.
+Frederic Cook has assisted and advised the O&C Committee on all aspects of our executive compensation program, and they provide no other services to the Company.
+The services they provide include: